saeaadl/userdays/UserDays/2018-05/README.md

+The AADL V3 discussion material can be found at https://github.com/saeaadl/aadlv3/tree/master/SAEAADLV3/2018-05

 Check the agenda for presentations related to different topics.

 The following presentations were recorded as video and are available here.